DevART36/100-days-of-code/log.md

 75 % completed in JS.
 Learned if/else ,else if,switch statements,Arrays[] and objects {}.
 Had some pretty challenges in Arrays and switch statements.
 It's so hard for me but I did my best to absurb and understand the concepts of topics.
 **Thoughts**
 Arrays and objects are so damn confusing but I did my best to understand the concept and use of the two.
 Switch and if /else statements are so fun to use.

+# Day 25: February 10, Wednesday

+**Today's Progress**
+Day 25 of #100DaysOfCode in #freeCodeCamp
+81% Completed in JS, Learned a lot of Objects and Arrays.
+It's mind blowing and head cracking but I tried my best to understand the concepts slowly.
+Learned how to add/delete object property via dot,bracket notation and delete.

+**Thoughts**

+Arrays and objects are pretty useful in terms of storing data.
+I think this is part of the Data Visualization ?
+HAha.

+# Day 26: February 12, Friday

+**Today's Progress**

+Day 26 of #100DaysOfCode in #freeCodeCamp
+90 % completed in basic JS, learned JS loops: for,while and do-while.
+Learned loop nesting to iterate the elements of an array[].
+The challenges are so damn hard but with patience and perseverance , I managed to solved it.

+**Thoughts**

+Using loops to access elements in an array is so confusing.
+Honestly , loops are one of the things in JS that is not easy to understand.